Our Top Ten Photography Tips For Solo Travellers

 Share on Facebook Share on Twitter

 Have you got your next holiday booked?
 Do you want to collect beautiful images of the places you will visit?
-Whether you want to use a camera or a smartphone, our simple tips will help enhance your photos to help showcase all your exciting adventures.
+Whether you want to use a camera or a smartphone, our simple travel photography tips for beginners will help enhance your photos to help showcase all your exciting adventures.

 1. Clean your lens

 Although this sounds obvious, when carrying a camera or smartphone in a bag or pocket it will likely collect dust and foreign material that will show up in your photos.
-Cleaning your lens will prevent this and lead to clearer pictures.
+Cleaning your lens will prevent this and lead to clearer pictures while you're on your solo travels with us.

 2. Keep still